DigitalMitford/DigMitCS/WOW_RegularExpressions.md

 ## Upconverting Speakers

-**Document Analysis Identified Patterm:** Speakers appear at the start of a line; Speakers are all capital letters; Some speakers contain spaces
+**Document Analysis Identified Pattern:** Speakers appear at the start of a line; Speakers are all capital letters; Some speakers contain spaces

 **Find:** `^[A-Z ]+:`
 `^` indicates start of a line